Quantum diffusion map for nonlinear dimensionality reduction: Complexity analysis

-As the success probability of measuring $\ket{1}$ in the ancilla qubit is $\Omega(1/\kappa_D)$, the number of rounds necessary to obtain a successful result is $O(\kappa_D)$.
-To accelerate the process, we use the amplitude amplification to amplify the success probability in $O(\kappa_D^{0.5})$ steps.
-Thus an overall complexity becomes

-The last step in constructing the transition matrix is multiplying inverse degree matrix to $\hat{K}$, which we perform this multiplication in the exponential (Sec. \ref{subsec:invert}).
-Therefore, we first need to exponentiate $D^{-1}$ and $\hat{K}$ using a time of $O(t^2/(n^2\epsilon_e))$ and $4n^\prime$ copies each.
-The time complexity for constructing $e^{iX_3(P)t}$ is therefore
+As the success probability of measuring $\ket{1}$ in the ancilla qubit is {$\Omega(1/\kappa_D^{0.5})$, the number of rounds necessary to obtain a successful result is $O(\kappa_D^{0.5})$.
+To accelerate the process, we use the amplitude amplification to amplify the success probability in $O(\kappa_D^{0.25})$ steps.
+Thus an overall complexity becomes } The last step in constructing the {symmetrized} transition matrix is multiplying inverse {square-root} degree matrix to $\hat{K}$, which we perform in the exponential (Sec. \ref{subsec:invert}).
+Therefore, we first need to exponentiate {$D^{-1/2}$} and $\hat{K}$ using a time of $O(t^2/(m^2\epsilon_e))$ and $4n^\prime$ copies each.
+The time complexity for constructing $e^{iX_3(S)t}$ is therefore { }